mwiens91/314-plots/README.md

 ![equation](https://latex.codecogs.com/gif.latex?-%20%5Cfrac%7Bd%5E2u%7D%7Bdx%5E2%7D%20%3D%201%2C%20u%280%29%20%3D%200%2C%20u%281%29%20%3D1)

 The boundary conditions are again satisfied.
-It's obvious here that the solution is dominated by the term x in the solution (you can see from 5.3.1 (a) that the contribution from the Fourier sine series terms is small).
+It's obvious here that the solution is dominated by the term x (you can see from 5.3.1 (a) that the contribution from the Fourier sine series terms is small).

 #### 5.3.3 (b)